 Those are the qualifications to be president of the United States of America.
 Which means, uncomfortable as it may feel, both Secretary Clinton and Mr. Trump are qualified by their standing in the first qualification criteria to seek the last.
 Indictment or not.

-And now we’re all very angry.
-When perhaps we should have been angry when Joe Biden refused to run.
-When Jim Webb got pushed out of the race.
+Perhaps we should have been angry when Joe Biden refused to run.
+Or when Jim Webb got pushed out of the race.
 Or when no one voted for John Kasich.

 We’re getting exactly what we deserve.
 Now it’s time to deal with it.
 Leave the FBI and its Republican, career law enforcement director alone.

 What we tolerate is our standard.
 And it’s out there for all to see.